In Brief

 The War You Don't Know You're Fighting

-Right now — this very second, as your eyes move across these words — your body is at war.
+Right now — this very second — your body is at war.
 White blood cells are hunting pathogens in your bloodstream.
-T-cells are identifying foreign invaders and coordinating an assault.
+T-cells are coordinating assaults on foreign invaders.
 Antibodies are neutralizing threats you will never know existed.
 Your liver is filtering toxins.
 Your kidneys are purifying blood.
-Your skin is repelling bacteria.
 Your lymph nodes are training the next generation of immune cells for battles that haven't happened yet.

 You authorized none of this.

 You did not consent to having an immune system.
-You did not sign a waiver permitting your body to defend you.
 You did not choose the design, the strategy, the timing, or the execution.
 The system was given to you before you drew your first breath — encoded into your DNA by a process you did not initiate, built into your body by a wisdom you did not possess, activated by mechanisms you do not control.
+And it has saved your life more times than you can count.
+This is the gravity of grace written into your biology.

 Nobody calls this unfair.